Higher Ed: Education Faculty

 We can't achieve CS for All without Education faculty.

 CS for All requires outstanding CS educators, and those educators primarily need to come from Colleges, Schools, and Departments of Education in Washington's numerous public and private universities.
 We need higher education to create high-quality, sustainable CS teacher certification programs to prepare the next generation of CS teachers for the state.
+There's a nationwide effort to educate this workforce and Colleges of Education are a key part of making this possible.

 Who is currently teaching CS in K-12 schools?